pwxn/XcodeKit/README.md

 #### Install from source
 - Clone the source
 - Build
-- (Xcode should place the products in the correct place)
+- Copy the Application from products somewhere permanent (ie ~/Applications)
+- Run that Application, then quit it. (it does nothing but must be run once)
+- Open system preferences, Extensions tab, check box to allow XcodeKit8App
 - Restart Xcode

-####To install pre-compiled plugin:
-- Note that I sometimes don't remember to update the zip every commit, you might want to check that
-- Download XcodeKit.xcplugin.zip
-- Unzip and put it into your ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/
-- Restart Xcode and you should see to new menu items in Edit menu

-You can override the default shortcuts for these commands from System Preferences -> Keyboard -> Shortcuts ->
+The commands will appear under the menu Editor > XCodeKit8App] You can set the shortcuts for these commands from Xcode preferences